-That starts, as both Sylvia Boorstein and Lama Willa Miller teach, with making friends with our mind, which is to say, with ourselves.
+That starts, as both Sylvia Boorstein and Willa Blythe Baker teach, with making friends with our mind, which is to say, with ourselves.
 Loving-kindness toward ourselves is the foundation; without it our spiritual practice is always some sort of internal war, pitting one part of us against another.

 When we are friends with ourselves, then we can profitably practice the two components of Buddhist meditation: mindfulness and insight.
 When our mind is tamed and stabilized by mindfulness meditation, then we can look deeply at the true nature of our painful thoughts and emotions.
 Almost miraculously, that frees us from their grip and reveals the true nature of our mind—wisdom and love.

 This doesn’t mean our own minds cause all our suffering (just a lot of it).
 We know full well that others also make us suffer, from childhood traumas and bad relationships all the way up to fears for humanity’s future.
 But all that too is mind—just other people’s minds.
 That’s why the great Buddhist thinker Joanna Macy says in this issue that the only answer to the global crisis is a great turning, a great awakening of mind.